Ayfri/Kore/website/src/jsMain/resources/markdown/doc/data-driven/worldgen/World_Presets.md

 }
 ```

-Calling it with no arguments writes `classic_flat` itself: a grass block icon, the plains biome, a bedrock/dirt/grass stack, and villages as
-the only structure set.
+`settings { }` is the same `FlatGeneratorSettings` block the
+[flat generator](/docs/data-driven/worldgen/dimensions#flat-generator) of a dimension takes, with the same fields and the same three ways of
+declaring layers.

 A preset only shows up in the superflat customization screen once it is listed in the `minecraft:visible` flat level generator preset tag: